SnigdhaKethireddy/EBS/README.md

 # EBS

-creating workflow from git actions and deploying a node js application on elastic bean stalk using docker

-create an environemnt - web server and given the application name we use platform as docker the zip folder i.e; node js application is uploaded in it
+creating workflow from git actions and deploying a node js application on elastic bean stalk using docker I have created 2 workflows main.yml and dev.yml so that they trigger when changes are made to them create an environemnt - web server and given the application name we use platform as docker the zip folder i.e; node js application is uploaded in it